ganchinyao/tos-algo-trade/README.md

 # Limitations

 1. Only market buy and market sell of Stocks are supported and tested.
 Limit orders are not added in this version.
-2. Options trades may not function properly.
+2. Only equity instruments are tested.
+Options/futures trades may not function properly.
 Use at your own risk.
 3. Only orders with 1 leg will be supported.
 4. For short trading days, automaticatic closing of trades at 15:50 hr will not work.